Hands up if you’ve got December birthdays in your household!

 If the birthday falls between Christmas Eve and New Year’s day, consider having a half birthday and have a party or special day out in the summer.
 For birthdays in the run up to Christmas, think about having parties or celebrations as early as possible because everyone gets so busy.

-Dawn Cook from Dynamic Women in Business says ‘My son is the 13th and my daughter is Christmas Day so on the 25th its birthday half of the day, with the other half Christmas.
+Dawn Lovejoy from Dawn Lovejoy, NSE – Joyfully Loving the Journey says ‘My son is the 13th and my daughter is Christmas Day so on the 25th its birthday half of the day, with the other half Christmas.
 We used to have a party for them in the summer when they were little but now they’re both teenagers!
 She does feel hard done by, bless her, especially as there is nothing you can do actually on Christmas Day apart from go to a pub or restaurant for lunch, but she doesn’t miss out!’

 Rebecca from London says ‘As a Christmas baby, from an entire family of Christmas babies, I recommend treating it as a normal birthday.
 You can’t ignore Christmas (and I love Christmas), make sure you have a separate celebration for the birthday (never one tacked onto a Christmas celebration).

-‘Daddy Moo’s birthday is Xmas Eve!
+Joanne Dewberry from Joannedewberry.co.uk suggests ‘Daddy Moo’s birthday is Xmas Eve!
 I think for children it’s the little touches which are important.
 Having somewhere separate to Christmas cards to put their cards.
-Having a birthday cake making the day about them and not an extension of the Christmas celebrations.’
-Joanne Dewberry from Charlie Moos
+Having a birthday cake, making the day about them and not an extension of the Christmas celebrations.’

 My birthday is 3rd January and everyone’s partied out by then and completely skint.
 The little things like breakfast in bed and no cooking or chores helps.
 Recommends Grianne from Times To Treasure.

-So do you or one of your family members have a December birthday?
+In closing, do you or one of your family members have a December birthday?
 What special things do you do to celebrate?
-Can you recommend somewhere to eat on Christmas day so that those poor souls who have Christmas day birthdays can eat something other than Turkey?
+Can you recommend somewhere to eat on Christmas day?
+So that those poor souls who have Christmas day birthdays can eat something other than Turkey?
 Or perhaps that would cause uproar with the rest of the family!
-I’d love to hear your family traditions.
+I’d love to hear your family birthday traditions.